jsstudz/ELIncentiveTicker/README.md

   Download as a ZIP file.
   Unzip file to location of your choosing.
   Open up main.js in notepad.
   Under userData, change the participant ID to your participant ID (found on your Extra Life URL page).
+  Under userData, adjust the value of marquee speed to speed up/ slow down the marquee
   You can change Incentives and Milestones to either true or false depending what you want to display on screen.
   Add as browser source to OBS/SLOBS and change as needed.